Winterbourne Bassett: History

-Local government
+Governance

-Winterbourne Bassett and the larger adjacent parish of Broad Hinton elect a joint parish council called Broad Hinton and Winterbourne Bassett.
-It falls within the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+There are two tiers of local government covering Winterbourne Bassett, at parish and unitary authority level: Broad Hinton and Winterbourne Bassett Parish Council and Wiltshire Council.
+The parish council is a grouped parish council, covering the two parishes of Winterbourne Bassett and Broad Hinton.

 Parish church

 There was a church by 1121, linked to Lewes Priory.
 Fulk Basset was rector from c.1214 to c.1239.
 The church was dedicated to St Catherine in the 16th century but was known as St Peter's in 1848; since 1904 the dedication has been to St Katherine and St Peter.
 The present parish church is a rebuilding from the 14th century; its only earlier features are the font – 12th century or early 13th – and a limestone grave slab of the late 13th century.

 The nave and chancel are in random sarsen while the 15th-century four-stage west tower is in limestone ashlar.
 Many of the furnishings, including the oak pulpit and reader's desk, are 17th-century.
 Renovation in 1857-8 saw replacement of the roofs, but the rest of the structure and most of the windows were retained; the northwest window of the chancel has fragments of 14th or 15th-century glass.
 There are three bells, one cast in 1583 and the others in the 19th century.
 The church was designated as Grade I listed in 1958.

 Pevsner writes that the church has "excellent Decorated work".
 He notes that the Despensers were lords of the manor at the time, and that the north transept with its "unusually dainty detail" may have been their chapel.

 The benefice was united with Berwick Bassett in 1929, although the parishes remained separate; the incumbent was to live at the Winterbourne Bassett parsonage.
 The union was dissolved in 1951 and the benefice was held in plurality with Broad Hinton.
 In 1975 a team ministry was created for the area, and today the parish is part of the Upper Kennet Benefice, alongside seven others around Avebury.